 Please read through all steps prior to making any cuts.
 Always follow all safety precautions when operating power tools.

-My actual build didn’t quite follow the plan steps as I was ‘figuring it all out’ as I went along.
-Just be sure to follow the plans but I thought I would include my process pictures so you can see the carcass and building details.
+My actual build didn’t quite follow the plan steps as I was figuring it all out as I went along.
+Just be sure to follow the plans but I thought I would include my process pictures so you can see the frame and building details.

 When adding the slats for the shelves and top surface I suggest starting with the ends and middle piece and then lay out the remaining boards to determine equal spacing.
-I have about 3/8″ between each slat and used my pinky finger for spacing.
+I have about 3/8″ spacing between each slat.

 The cooler compartment top is completely removable and you could add a finger hole cut out for easy lifting or hinges if you want it attached.

 Below is the cooler compartment lid upside down.
 You can see the first and last board are stationary and only the middle portion is removable: